Dr. David McLagan

 The roots of my education, teaching, and research are in environmental sciences, an intrinsically multi-disciplinary area of science.
 Naturally, my research has evolved to be highly interdisciplinary; I have published studies spanning the atmosphere, biosphere, lithosphere, and hydrosphere.
 Central to this research is understanding the biogeochemical cycling of contaminants within and between the Earth’s “spheres” with a focus on the development of novel, yet often accessible technologies and methods to advance our scientific understanding of contaminant biogeochemistry.
 This relates to my philosophy of “Global Science” that encourages the dissemination of information, intersectoral collaboration, bridging of Knowledge systems, and empowers local scientists and communities across world.

-Away from science, I have a wife and two kids that I love spending time with in the forest, particularly examining the fascinating world of fungi.
+Away from science, I have a wife and two kids that I love spending time with in the forest, particularly examining the fascinating world of fungi; learning about foraging foods (inc. mushrooms) is just the best.
 I am a self professed coffee-snub; I think I’d rather lick my own boots than drink bad coffee.
-I also love listening to music (some may call it dated; I prefer vintage), cycling, swimming, football (the one played with the foot), basketball, and cricket.
+I also love listening to music (some may call it dated; I prefer vintage), cycling (year round commuter), hiking, canoeing, swimming, football (the one played with the foot), basketball, and cricket.
+Eating delicious, globally inspired vegetarian food is definitely worth a mention here too!

 Memberships and Associations: